grassrootseconomics/docs.grassecon.org/docs/edu/training.md

 * _What happened here? _
-* _What would the Chama Rep. do with the 400 CIC it collected?_
+* _What would the Chama Rep. do with the 400 CAV it collected?_
     * _Could some be given to the village elders?
-What would the village elders do with the CIC?_
+What would the village elders do with the CAV?_
     * _Could some be used to support the chama board or community projects?_
 * _Does this tax help ensure people don’t spend and that the system is supported by the Chamas and Village Elders?_
-* _If the group creates 50,000 CIC and this holding tax were taken continuously and resulted in 2% (1000) going back to the chama monthly, would that be too much or too little?_
+* _If the group creates 50,000 CAV and this holding tax were taken continuously and resulted in 2% (1000) going back to the chama monthly, would that be too much or too little?_

 You can run additional experiments with different roles, depending on the amount of time that you have and the concerns of the groups.
 Examples of roles that people could take:

-* Someone with nothing to trade who is being given CIC from the project (elderly, for example).
+* Someone with nothing to trade who is being given CAV from the project (elderly, for example).
 * Someone who is taking advantage of the system and cashing out as much as possible.
-* Someone who does not honor their commitment to receive CIC.
+* Someone who does not honor their commitment to receive CAV.

 After each round, you can discuss what happened.
 You don’t always need to make a board of the totals when it is obvious what happened as a result of the game.

 ## Part 3.
-Introducing CICs to the rest of community and world
+Introducing CAVs to the rest of community and world

-In this section, there will be discussions and exercises to explore how well the participants understand CICs and to present some potential worst-case scenarios.
+In this section, there will be discussions and exercises to explore how well the participants understand CAVs and to present some potential worst-case scenarios.
 At the end of the section, they should be prepared to go back to their communities, train others, and develop community agreements.

 ### Understanding the Risks

-* _A CIC is not meant to be a store of value, it is a tool for facilitating local trade.
-Holding onto a CIC is like holding onto a piece of the economy: It has more value if it is traded and accepted.
-If someone sells all their imported inventory for CICs and can’t buy any more stock their business could collapse._
+* _A CAV is not meant to be a store of value, it is a tool for facilitating local trade.
+Holding onto a CAV is like holding onto a piece of the economy: It has more value if it is traded and accepted.
+If someone sells all their imported inventory for CAVs and can’t buy any more stock their business could collapse._

 ### Obligations

-* _It is up to all of the participants to monitor themselves and the other members, and make sure that people are keeping their commitments to accept CICs.
-If people are not accepting CICs for goods in the communities, nobody will want to hold them, and people will stop accepting them. _
+* _It is up to all of the participants to monitor themselves and the other members, and make sure that people are keeping their commitments to accept CAVs.
+If people are not accepting CAVs for goods in the communities, nobody will want to hold them, and people will stop accepting them. _
-* _How do you feel about your community’s ability to keep their word and accept the CICs that they have created?
+* _How do you feel about your community’s ability to keep their word and accept the CAVs that they have created?
 Are there people who you think are more or less likely to keep the agreement?
 What would you do to make sure that everyone who commits actually keeps the commitment?_

 #### Dispute Mitigation

-* _Should you create and spend CICs you are obligated to accept them back.
-The CIC Commitment Agreement should state the repercussions and they should be enforceable by the group and local authorities.
-There are many possible cases where disputes will arise such as CICs being stolen or someone refusing to accept more after spending.
+* _Should you create and spend CAVs you are obligated to accept them back.
+The CAV Commitment Agreement should state the repercussions and they should be enforceable by the group and local authorities.
+There are many possible cases where disputes will arise such as CAVs being stolen or someone refusing to accept more after spending.
 All of these cases need to be thought through before they happen.
 We will now discuss some worst case scenarios, so you can be prepared and think about how to put in place agreements to prevent these problems or to mitigate the risks if something goes wrong. _

 #### Worst Case Scenarios